<img height="1" width="1" src="https://www.facebook.com/tr?id=373327176680496&amp;ev=PageView&amp;noscript=1">

 About the Project Stress Index

-The Project Stress Index (PSI) monitors the level of U.S. construction projects, excluding single-family residential, that have experienced a bid date delay, have been placed on hold, or have been abandoned over the last 30 days.
+The Project Stress Index (PSI) monitors the level of U.S. construction projects, excluding single family residential, that have experienced a bid date delay, have been placed on hold, or have been abandoned over the last 30 days.
 Each component has been indexed against the average of their weekly values recorded during 2021.
 The independent tracking of each status type gives unique insights into the timing, direction, and amplitude of market changes.

-About Michael Guckes, Senior Economist
+About Michael Guckes, Chief Economist